Published by Jeremy. Last Updated on January 12, 2023.

 But our particular quest was not just to see the above sights that makes Tuscany famous.
 We had another goal- a goal to see the summer bloom of sunflowers.

-Driving a car in Florence is difficult.
+Driving a car in Florence, Italy, is difficult.
 Incredibly difficult.

 The city and surrounding regions are one of the most ticket happy and restrictive places to drive in all of Europe.